samindaa/mjlab/docs/api/actuators.md

 The action manager calls `entity.set_joint_position_target()`, `set_joint_velocity_target()`, or `set_joint_effort_target()` under the hood, which populate the `ActuatorCmd` passed to each actuator's `compute()` method.

+> **Note**: Action terms work with all transmission types (joint, tendon, site).
+> The actuator system automatically routes targets to the appropriate entity
+> tensors based on each actuator's `transmission_type`.

 ### Domain Randomization